Shayype White Paper

 we make a serious mistake in trying to phase out the concept of the mentally

-held secret, at least as far as passwords are concerned, simply because such
+held secret (at least as far as passwords are concerned) simply because such

-too easily capture and re-use them?
+be too easily captured and re-used?

 This

-allow us, at long last, to address all the problems which now stem from our
+allow us (at long last?) to address all the problems which now stem from our

 Cyber